 When I shared my 4th of July favorites on Friday (click HERE if you missed the post) and saw the cute star bunting, I decided to make my own since I was looking for a way to take some fun 4th of July photos with my kids on the beach.
 For that specific reason I created this easy DIY star bunting which creates the perfect simple photo backdrop in the dunes.

-I remembered the easy 3D stars (click HERE to see the post) I shared a couple of years ago.
-They would also be perfect for 4th of July decor.
+I remembered the easy 3D stars (click HERE to see the post) I shared a couple of years ago. Â They would also be perfect for 4th of July decor.

-Supplies needed for star bunting:
+Supplies needed for star bunting

-- blue cardboard (HERE)
+- blue cardstock

-- red cardboard paper (HERE)
+- red cardstock

-- white cardboard (HERE)
+- white cardstock

-- spray adhesive (HERE) or standard glue
+- spray adhesive or standard craft glue

-- silhouette cameo or craft knife (HERE)
+- silhouette cameo or craft knife

-- perforator (HERE)
+- perforator

-- ribbon (HERE)
+- ribbon

 - hole punch